A

 # Mocha:

 Mocha is used for testing, It is a javascript framework for nodejs.
 Mocha is asynchronous.
-Mocha is used to build an environment where we can write and run our test cases.We can also use our assertion libraries under the mocha environment, here we will use “Chai”.
-Write Test Cases for your node app using mocha
+Mocha is used to build an environment where we can write and run our test cases.We can also use our assertion libraries under the mocha environment, here we will use “Chai”.Start Writing Test Cases in your node app from scratch.

 # Chai && Why Chai ?:

-Actually Mocha provide the environment for making our test, But we need to test our API and our API using http calls like GET, PUT, DELETE, POST etc. So we need a assertion library to fix this challenge.
+“Chai” is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javaScript testing framework.
+“Chai” provide a better way to write the test cases under mocha environment.Actually Mocha provide the environment for making our test, But we need to test our API and our API using http calls like GET, PUT, DELETE, POST etc. So we need a assertion library to fix this challenge.
 Chai helps us to determine the output of this test case.
-Write Test Cases for your node app using mocha

 Start Writing Test Cases in your node app from scratch.